nuxt/docs/en/api/configuration-env.md

 - Type: `Object`

-> Nuxt.js lets you create environment variables that will be shared for the client side from server side.
+> Nuxt.js lets you create environment variables client side, also to be shared from server side.

-As you see in the example, the server side variable BASE_URL is copied to the client side via the `env` property in the `nuxt.config.js`.
-Alternatively, another value is defined (http://localhost:3000).
-So the env property defines environment variables that should be present on the client side, that can be assigned using server side environment variables, the [dotenv module](https://github.com/nuxt-community/dotenv-module) ones or similar.
+The env property defines environment variables that should be available on the client side.
+They can be assigned using server side environment variables, the [dotenv module](https://github.com/nuxt-community/dotenv-module) ones or similar.

-*Make sure to read about `process.env` and `process.env == {}` below for better troubleshooting.
+**Make sure to read about `process.env` and `process.env == {}` below for better troubleshooting.

 Example (`nuxt.config.js`):